metarhia/swayer/README.md

 simple JavaScript object.

 **Important: Do not assume HTML or CSS to be legacy languages!**<br>
-Swayer compiles application down to the pure HTML and CSS while making it consistent with JavaScript.
+Swayer compiles application down to the pure HTML and CSS while **making it consistent with JavaScript**.

 ## Features:

 - Pure JavaScript everywhere
 - Fast asynchronous rendering
 - No need to use HTML/CSS preprocessors
-- No 3rd party dependencies
+- No 3rd party dependencies in runtime
 - Declarative schema based components
 - Configurable styles and animations
 - Inline/preload/lazy component loading